Dave McCormick: Personal life

-In 2019, McCormick married Dina Powell, an executive at Goldman Sachs who was Deputy National Security Advisor in the first Trump administration.
+In 2019, McCormick married Dina Powell, an executive at Goldman Sachs who was Deputy National Security Advisor in the first Trump administration and is the president and vice chair of the social media and technology company Meta.
 Until 2015 he was married to Amy Richardson, with whom he has four children.
 He also has two stepdaughters from his marriage to Powell.

-McCormick and Powell live in Pittsburgh's Squirrel Hill neighborhood.
+McCormick and Powell live in Pittsburgh's Squirrel Hill neighborhood, although it is not clear where he spends most of his time while away from the Washington D.C. area.
 They previously owned a home in Westport, Connecticut, where his children attend high school and where he lived before his political campaigns.
 After their divorce in 2015, Richardson received ownership of the couple's former primary residence in Westport, while McCormick retained ownership of a house in Southport, Connecticut, and 70 acres of central Pennsylvania farmland.
 In January 2023, he sold a condominium on Manhattan's Upper East Side.
 As of 2023, McCormick rented a $16 million home in Westport.
-As of March 2024, McCormick splits his time between Connecticut and Pennsylvania; his residency was a major issue during his 2024 Senate campaign.
+As of March 2024, McCormick split his time between Connecticut and Pennsylvania; his residency was a major issue during his 2024 campaign.

 In 2009, McCormick taught at Carnegie Mellon University's Heinz College, on its Washington, D.C. campus; he held the title of Distinguished Service Professor of Information Technology, Public Policy and Management.
 He was elected to a three-year term on CMU's board of trustees in 2011.

 McCormick is on the board of both the United Service Organizations (USO) and the Hospital for Special Surgery (HSS).